antrax2024/hyprtiler/README.md

-# hyprwindow
+# hyprtiler
-hyprwindow is a Python application designed to manage and automatize experience with windows in [Hyprland](https://hyprland.org/) Wayland Compositor.
+hyprtiler is a Python application designed to manage and automatize experience with windows in [Hyprland](https://hyprland.org/) Wayland Compositor.
 It provides advanced tiling, floating, and automation features to streamline your workflow with [Hyprland](https://hyprland.org/) writing rules directly in **hyprland.conf** file.

 ## Features
 - Window rules for hyprland automation